-We have reviewed the accompanying interim condensed statement of financial position of Salama Cooperative Insurance Company (the "Company") as of 30 June 2023 and the related interim condensed statements of income and comprehensive income for the three-month and six-month periods then ended and the interim condensed statements of changes in equity and cash flows for the six-month period then ended 30 June 2023 and other explanatory notes.
-The Directors are responsible for the preparation and presentation of this interim condensed financial information in accordance with International Accounting Standard 34 - "Interim Financial Reporting" ("IAS 34") as endorsed in the Kingdom of Saudi Arabia.
+We have reviewed the accompanying interim condensed statement of financial position of Salama Cooperative Insurance Company (the "Company") as of 30 September 2023 and the related condensed statements of income and comprehensive income for the three-month and nine-month periods then ended and the interim condensed statements of changes in equity and cash flows for the nine-month period ended 30 September 2023 and other explanatory notes.
+The Board of Directors is responsible for the preparation and presentation of this interim condensed financial information in accordance with International Accounting Standard 34 - "Interim Financial Reporting" ("IAS 34"), as endorsed in the Kingdom of Saudi Arabia.
 Our responsibility is to express a conclusion on this interim condensed financial information based on our review.